tarcube/ics4u-final-project/README.md

 **INSTALLATION**
-- Download a Java JDK with its javac compilier
+- Download a JDK with a javac compilier
+- (At least version 8 but 17 is recommended)
-- Get VSCode
+- Then get VSCode
-- Install the Code Runner Extension
+- Install the Code Runner Extension on VSCode Marketplace
-- Optional: Get Better Comments
+- Then also get Better Comments
 - Compile and run Game.java, the main class

+:)